wp-plugins/gwolle-gb/readme.txt

 Please note: At the moment, Gwolle-GB does *not* work with WordPress MU.
 I'm working on it, but at the moment it's just not working.
 Sorry, guys!

 = Changelog =

+0.9.8.1
+[fix] Fixed bug that prevented posted entries from being published.

+0.9.8
+[new] Name of the Gwolle-GB directory can now be changed.
+[new] News for Gwolle-GB are now shown at the dashboard of the plugin [new] Dashboard widget for a quick glance at the latest guestbook entries.
+[new] Deleted entries are now 'moved to trash', just like the 'trash' feature in the new WP version.
+[fix] Rewritten some code.
+Stills looks messy, but we're on the right track. :)

 0.9.7
 [new] Removed the 'guestbook link' setting and replaced it with a field for the corresponding $post_id; it should be detected by default.